bryan15/SmartSOCKSProxy/readme.md

 ### Rules

-Rules can be created one-at-a-time in abe.conf using "route" directive, included from a file using "routeFile" directive, or entire directories and included using "routeDir" directive.
+Rules can be created one-at-a-time in the conf file using "route" directive, included from a file using "routeFile" directive, or entire directories and included using "routeDir" directive.

 "routeDir" will read *all* files in the directory.
 File names are sorted alphabetically and read in-order.